-Having a talent pipeline means HR teams have their finger on the pulse at all times knowing what talent is lacking, what is needed, who might leave and who might be best internally or externally to fulfil vacant roles.
+Having a talent pipeline means HR teams always have their finger on the pulse, knowing what talent is lacking, what is needed, who might leave and who might be best internally or externally to fulfill vacant roles.

 It means companies can always ensure they have the right talent in the right job.